-Continued Refinement of Multimodal Transportation Concurrency Methodology
+Monitor Multimodal Transportation Concurrency Methodology for Effectiveness

-- ✓ The methodology is new and will need to be monitored to assess its effectiveness in promoting infill development.
-Over time, staff anticipates that there will be a need for refinements and adjustments to be made to support infill and multimodal policies.
+✓ Continue to publish TRAC and annually report observations of system effectiveness to Planning Commission, Transportation Commission, and City Council.
+The methodology is still relatively new and continued monitoring and reporting is needed to assess long-term effectiveness in promoting infill development in Bellingham.
+Over time, staff anticipates that there will be a need for further refinements and adjustments to be made to support infill and multimodal policies.
+On-going.